Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Background

-For the inter-camera process, which also be known as the cross camera ReID process.
-This process originally come from the image-based ReID task, the aim is to associate images shoot from different cameras.
-This image-based ReID exclude the temporal information for single-camera process, which simplifies the process and avoid error from intra-camera process.
-Researchers focuses on extracting representative deep embeddings and different matching methods, some well-known researches includes PROVID \citep{liu2017provid}, Git \citep{shen2023git} and Going beyond real data \cite{zheng2020going}.
-Those researches provides a solid foundation for the inter-camera MCVT process.
-After 2020, with computer vision technologies become more mature, researchers insights focuses more on the video-based vehicle ReID problem which is the MCVT.
-Compare to image-based ReID, the video-based ReID takes temporal information from each camera which provide richer information but also brings more challenges from the intra-camera process.
-One most obvious challenges is the computational resource increase for the feature extraction module as the expansion of temporal information brings the needs to process more information.
-While most of the feature extractor relies on heavy neural networks e.g. \citep{zhang2024video} combines the result from four transformer network and three different ResNet to get more robust deep embedding features.
-Addition to heavy feature extractor, some studies \citep{yang2022citywin} also introduce a very heavy SCT module to get more robust SCT results, e.g. \citep{li2022multi} combines the result from three different SCT modules to get a more robust SCT performance, which scarifies the computational efficiency.
-And \citep{yang2022citywin}'s SCT module takes a very heavy deep embeddings as input, combine multiple SCT algorithm together and also introduced an offline re-link module to make the SCT module very redundant.
-Moreover, some studies \citep{liu2021citywin, wu2021multi} leverage manually labeled zones to capture spatio-temporal relationships within and across adjacent cameras.
-While this approach performs well in small-scale testing environments, it becomes impractical for city-scale deployment.
-The reliance on human-labeled, predefined zones introduces a significant workload, and any change in camera position or orientation—whether intentional or accidental—necessitates re-labeling, making such methods infeasible for real-world applications.
-Overall, works mentioned above provide a strong theoretical foundation for MCVT problem and also point out the main challenge for deploying MCVT to real-world, which is the balance between accuracy and speed.
+The inter-camera process refers to linking vehicle identities across different cameras.
+Depending on how an identity is represented, this linking can be formulated at two levels.
+In image-based vehicle ReID, each identity is represented by one or more still images captured by different cameras, and the goal is to match these image instances across views.
+In video-based ReID, which is MCVT, each identity is represented by a sequence of observations produced by the intra-camera pipeline (e.g., tracklets or trajectories), and the goal is to associate these trajectories across cameras to form continuous cross-camera vehicle tracks.
+Image-based ReID typically ignores temporal continuity, which simplifies the matching problem but decouples performance from intra-camera tracking quality.
+Consequently, the image-based ReID focuses on extracting representative deep embeddings and different matching methods, some well-known researches includes PROVID \citep{liu2017provid}, Git \citep{shen2023git} and Going beyond real data \cite{zheng2020going}.
+Those studies provide a solid foundation for the inter-camera MCVT process.
+With computer vision technologies becoming more mature, researchers' insights start focusing more on the video-based vehicle ReID problem.
+Compared with image-based ReID, video-based settings require processing many more observations per identity which provides more visual information, but also increases the complexity of the problem.
+To mitigate these challenges, some researchers \citep{yang2022citywin} introduce a heavy SCT module, e.g. \citep{li2022multi} combines the results from three different SCT modules which brings huge computational load.
+And \citep{yang2022citywin}'s SCT module takes very heavy deep embeddings as input, combining multiple SCT algorithms together and introducing an offline re-link module, this makes the SCT module over-engineered.
+Other studies leverage manually defined zones to encode spatio-temporal relationships within and across adjacent cameras \citep{liu2021citywin,wu2021multi}.
+While such zone-based constraints prove to be effective in controlled or small-scale environments, they are difficult to scale: zone definitions require manual effort, and any change in camera placement or orientation may necessitate re-labeling.
+Overall, existing work highlights a central challenge for practical deployment—achieving a reliable balance between tracking accuracy, computational efficiency, and system scalability.